X11Libre/ports-gentoo/README.md

 ## Using the overlay

-Right now there is no released version of XLibre Xserver.
-To use the XLibre [live ebuilds](https://wiki.gentoo.org/wiki/Live_ebuilds), add the following lines to your [`/etc/portage/package.accept_keywords`](https://wiki.gentoo.org/wiki//etc/portage/package.accept_keywords) file:
+Right now there is no released version of XLibre DDX drivers.
+To use the them [live ebuilds](https://wiki.gentoo.org/wiki/Live_ebuilds), add the following line to your [`/etc/portage/package.accept_keywords`](https://wiki.gentoo.org/wiki//etc/portage/package.accept_keywords) file:

 ```
-*/*::xlibre **
+x11-drivers/*::xlibre **
 ```

 **Or** for the individual packages: